How To Write A Twitch Bio

 Always customise these based on your personality and your stream.
 You want people to know what to expect from those 150 characters.

-Based on Twitch taking a tiny screenshot of what you are streaming, your thumbnail will be heavily influenced by the design your page, whether you’ve got a webcam or not (depending on what the viewer wants to see) and what you are streaming.
+Your thumbnail will be heavily influenced by the design of your page, whether you’ve got a webcam or not (depending on what the viewer wants to see) and what you are streaming.

 Who Is The Emergence?